Can clothes really affect your workout?

 2. Unsupportive Sports Bras

-They can cut off some circulation to the vaginal area, and that goes for underwear that is too tight as well.
+Inappropriate underwear can also cut off some circulation to the vaginal area, and that goes for underwear that is too tight as well.

-It’s also harder to see your body’s alignment, posture, and movements when you’re not sporting with fitted clothing, and that can cause another safety risk.
+It’s also harder to see your body’s alignment, form, and movements when you’re not exercising in fitted clothing, and that can cause a series of safety risks.